tugraskan/SWIFT/doc/VS-Win.md

 ## Install Required Software

 Install the required packages in the order below, this is important!
 The Intel compiler requires Visual Studio to be installed **first**.
 Include the  C++ workloads in Visual Studio to add needed support for `cmake`.
 The Intel installer will provide the `ifx`  compiler.
 The `ifort` compiler was deprecated in 2024 and removed from the 2025 version going forward.
 If you download an older version of Intel Fortran, `ifort` will be available.
-However, SWAT+ produces the same results using both Intel compiler.
+However, SWIFT produces the same results using both Intel compiler.

-Even though Visual Studio bundles Git, a separate install is needed to support SWAT+ version tagging during the `CMake` build.
+Even though Visual Studio bundles Git, a separate install is needed to support SWIFT version tagging during the `CMake` build.
 Install the following, accept the defaults.

 1. Install the latest [**Visual Studio Community 2022**](https://visualstudio.microsoft.com/free-developer-offers/), and include the `Desktop Development with C++` workload.